Thailand Motorcycle Tips – Touring Safely:

 Three Thai Driving Conventions:

-1. If there is a space on the road, use it
+- If there is a space on the road, use it

-2. First in first served and,
+- First in first served and,

-3. The bigger the vehicle, the more right of way.
+- The bigger the vehicle, the more right of way.

-Traffic Lights Jumping the lights & running the red light is a bit of a national sport.
+Traffic Lights: Jumping the lights & running the red light is a bit of a national sport.
 So take extra care at traffic lights.
 (1) Look before you take off from the lights – don’t be the first one away.
 (2) If you’re making a quick stop for the lights changing to red, look in your mirror to make sure the vehicle behind is also stopping & not going to run you over.

 THE SMOOTH RIDER

-Is the easiest person to ride with.
+He is the easiest person to ride with.
 He:

 2. Adjusts His Speed to his immediate riding environment.
 He does not accelerate or brake hard suddenly.

 3. Judges Corners Beforehand & doesn’t go through them under brakes.
-As he approaches a corner, he rolls off the throttle, touches the brakes a little (if necessary), & then rolls on the throttle to put the power back on smoothly & go through the corner with the power on.
+As he approaches a corner, he rolls off the throttle, touches the brakes a little (if necessary), & then rolls on the throttle to put the power back on smoothly & goes through the corner with the power on.
 This keeps the weight off the front wheel, allowing the most control of his machine.

-4. Enters left-handers from the right side, & right-handers from the left side, looking to see clearly around the corner, to plan his exit line and where he’ll end up.
+4. Enters left-handers from the right side, & right-handers from the left side, looking to see clearly around the corner to plan his exit line and where he’ll end up.
 The exit line should preferably be close to the centre line.

 4. Doesn’t Hang Out over the centre line to get his head knocked off by an oncoming vehicle.

-5. Overtakes Carefully he does not come up on other vehicles suddenly, but rolls off the throttle as he approaches.
+5. Overtakes Carefully he does not suddenly come up on other vehicles but rolls off the throttle as he approaches.
 As he catches up to a vehicle in front he flashes his lights on & off a couple of times to be sure that the driver in front is aware that he is behind & preparing to overtake.

 In traffic he studies the general flow & checks for any other vehicles that might want to make an overtaking maneuver before he does.